che-incubator/che-workspace-telemetry-woopra-plugin/README.md

 # che-workspace-telemetry-woopra-plugin

+> :warning: The plugin is deprecated in favour of https://github.com/che-incubator/devworkspace-telemetry-woopra-plugin

 ## Running the Devfile

 Copy and paste `devfile.yaml` into the devfile editor of your che instance, and fill in the `value` field for the environment variables: